VatsalBhuva11/EcoBloom/README.md

 ## Overview

 EcoBloom is a web platform designed to facilitate and incentivize cleanliness campaigns organised by various entities.
 Users can actively participate in campaigns, earn rewards, and contribute to a cleaner environment.
-The project utilizes ReactJS for the frontend, Firebase for authentication, real-time updates, and hosting, Tailwind CSS for styling, and MongoDB for data storage.
-We've also integrated AI/ML into our site, by utilising an open-source Face-Recognition and Face-Comparison model provided by Face++ to verify users at the campaign sites.
+The project utilizes **ReactJS** for the frontend, **Firebase** for authentication, real-time updates, and hosting, **Tailwind CSS** for styling, and **MongoDB** for data storage.
+We've also utilised the very special **Realtime Database** provided by Firebase to maintain the chats of our users, and the **Firebase Storage** for storing file uploads in a logical, hierarchical manner.
+In addition, we've also integrated AI/ML into our site, by utilising an open-source Face-Recognition and Face-Comparison model provided by Face++ to verify users at the campaign sites.

 ## Table of Contents